awsdocs/aws-deep-learning-amis/doc_source/launch.md

 # Step 1: Launch a DLAMI<a name="launch"></a>

 **Note**
-For this walkthrough, we might make references specific to the Deep Learning AMI \(Ubuntu\)\.
+For this walkthrough, we might make references specific to the Deep Learning AMI \(Ubuntu 16\.04\)\.
 Even if you select a different DLAMI, you should be able to follow this guide\.

 **Launch the instance**